 Each summer, during one weekend of the annual International Festival of Arts & Ideas, members of the Pickard Chilton studio join other local industry professionals and volunteers at "Box City" to help children construct their own vision for a model city.
 Associate Andrew Swartzell LEED AP has been a member of the organizing committee for this event since 2016.

-Project Architect Mohamad Hafez AIA is the recipient of a 2018 Connecticut Arts Hero Award for his extensive and continuous body of work on issues such as the Syrian civil war, the worldwide refugee crisis, and an overall desire to counter hate speech.
-Organized by Connecticut’s Department of Economic & Community Development, the Connecticut Arts Hero Award is an annual recognition of Connecticut residents who are doing extraordinary community work through the arts.
+Project Architect Mohamad Hafez AIA was the recipient of a 2018 Connecticut Arts Hero Award for his extensive and continuous body of work on issues such as the Syrian civil war, the worldwide refugee crisis, and an overall desire to counter hate speech.
+The Connecticut Arts Hero Award is an annual recognition of Connecticut residents who are doing extraordinary community work through the arts.
+Mr. Hafez’s artwork has been featured nationally in several highly acclaimed exhibitions at both public and private venues at every genre of institution.
+Impressive and glowing coverage of his work includes features and interviews in The New York Times, National Public Radio, the Boston Globe , The Guardian, and The New Yorker among many others.